csebastiao/JS_superblockify/README.md

 ## Credits

-Please cite as: AUTHOR1, AUTHOR2, and AUTHOR3, PROJECTNAME, JOURNAL (YYYY), DOIURL
+Please cite as:

-Development of PROJECTNAME was supported by FUNDER.
+Development of Just Streets was supported by the European Union [Grant Agreement ID: 101104240](https://cordis.europa.eu/project/id/101104240)